Mid-priced EVs cost their drivers $0.50 more in Q3, Mid-priced ICE up only $0.16

 |Print or download release|

-East Lansing, MI–October 10, 2022: In the third quarter, traditional Internal Combustion Engine (ICE) vehicles saw a modest rise in fueling costs over Q2.
-The $0.16 increase is notably less than the $0.50 increase for EV home-fueling costs, and is in stark contrast to Q2, when the cost to fuel an ICE vehicle grew by nearly $2.00 per 100 miles.
+East Lansing, MI–October 10, 2022: In the third quarter, the cost to fuel traditional vehicles powered by internal combustion engines (ICE) rose modestly from Q2.
+However, the $0.16 increase is notably less than the $0.50 increase in the cost to fuel an electric vehicle (EV) at home.
+It was also in stark contrast to Q2’s rapid price rise, when the cost to fuel an ICE vehicle grew by nearly $2.00 per 100 miles.

 What changed?
 Anderson Economic Group’s Q3 analysis shows that gasoline and diesel prices reached a peak and began to decline during the quarter.
 As gas and diesel eased out of record territory across the country, “ICE vehicle fueling costs began to compare more favorably to their EV counterparts,” explains AEG consultant Alston D’Souza.
 At the same time, “summer peak-rates for residential electric drove up the cost of charging an electric vehicle at home.”